Kaliningrad: Theatres and concert halls

 The musical life of the city is rich and diverse.
 Annual music festivals of various styles and trends are held throughout the year.
-Under the patronage of the Kaliningrad Regional Philharmonic Society, international festivals and competitions of classical, jazz, organ music (dedicated to Johann Sebastian Bach and Mikael Tariverdiev) are held.
+Under the patronage of the Kaliningrad Regional Philharmonic Society, international festivals and competitions of classical, jazz, and organ music (dedicated to Johann Sebastian Bach and Mikael Tariverdiev) are held.
 Since 2006, the Don Cento Jazz International Jazz Festival has been held in the summer.
 The city also hosts two major rock festivals: the Night Wolves bike show (July) and Kaliningrad In Rock (August).
 The Baltic Seasons art festival is held annually.

-In 2013, Kaliningrad's theaters were visited by almost 345,000 people.
+In 2013, Kaliningrad's theatres were visited by almost 345,000 people.